ejwillemse/sim-demog-NUK-open/README.md

 # sim-demog-NUK-open

 **Important note**: it has become exceedingly difficult to validate extensions to the model using completely synthetic household data.
-When detecting anomolies, we then have to determine whether it as a model error, or due to the input data.
+When detecting anomolies, we then have to determine whether it is due to a model error, or due to the input data.
 Development of the model has therefore shifted to a private repository using real non-public data.

 ## Background